mvilrokx/autd-js-front-end-dev-guide/Chapters/05 - Linting.md

 In this case though it is raising the error on ```document```, and yes, of course we did not declare this; ```document``` is available in the browser environment by default, I don't have to declare it.
 The same goes for e.g. ```console``` (if you'd have any ```console.log``` statements in your code, ESLint would have raised the same error on ```console```).

-There are actually 2 ways to get rid of this non-error?
+There are actually 2 ways to get rid of this false negative?
 You can configure [```globals```](http://eslint.org/docs/user-guide/configuring#specifying-globals) in ESLint which are then ignored, but there are quite a few globals in the browser environment and declaring all those every time is probably not a good idea.
 Instead, you can actually tell ESLint which environment you are going to run your JavaScript code in.
 These [```environments```](http://eslint.org/docs/user-guide/configuring#specifying-environments) define global variables that are predefined.
 Since we are running our JavaScript in a browser, we will use the ```browser``` environment.
 In your ```.eslintrc.js``` file, add the following:

 ```JavaScript
 module.exports = {